 Biography of Antal Nemcsics

 Born in Pápa on June 9, 1927.
-Parents: mathematics teacher Elek Nemcsics, music teacher Mária Széptóth.
-G.C.E in 1945 at Benedictine Grammar School of Pápa.
-Diploma in 1950 at the Hungarian Academy of Fine Arts, Budapest.
+Parents: mathematics teacher Elek Nemcsics, music teacher,and a well known music composer, Mária Széptóth.
+He graduated in 1945 at Benedictine Grammar School of Pápa.
+He got his diploma in 1950 at the Hungarian Academy of Fine Arts, Budapest.
 Dr. techn. in 1966 at Budapest Technical University.
 Candidate of Sciences in 1980, DSc in 1985 at the Hungarian Academy of Sciences.
-Spouse: Magdolna Takács, painter artist, art teacher.
+Wife: Magdolna Takács, painter artist, art teacher.
 Sons: Csongor, Ákos, Endre.

 In all three areas of his life-work as a teacher, as scientist and as an artist he deals with colours.

-Teaching activities: From 1951 on, instructor at the Budapest Technical University as assistant lecturer, senior lecturer, associate professor and then professor.
+Teaching activities: From 1951 on he is an instructor at the Budapest Technical University as assistant lecturer, senior lecturer, associate professor and then professor.
 Elaborates the subject matter of instruction for colour dynamics, writes the textbook related which has been translated to more languages and used in numerous universities of the world since.
 Starts the post gradual education for colour dynamics engineers and colour dynamics experts.
 From 1987 on professor of the Art and Science International Academy of Colour.

 Scientific activities: Creation of Coloroid Colour System, the Theory of Colour Dynamic Environment, the Index Number System of Colour Preference, the Theory of Complex Colour Harmony.
-The Library of Hungarian Scientific Works of the Hungarian Academy of Sciences keeps a record of his 24 books, more, than 300 publications and 11 inventions.
+The Library of Hungarian Scientific Works of the Hungarian Academy of Science keeps a record of his 24 books, more than 300 publications and 11 inventions.
 His books and publications are being published in addition to Budapest in London, New York, Toronto, Berlin, Paris, Zürich, Göttingen, Stockholm, Tokyo, Sydney, Singapore and many more places.
 He gives lectures at international conferences about his scientific achievements.
-He is elected as chairman, deputy chairman, member of different scientific organizations.
+He is elected as chairman,vice-president, member of different scientific organizations.

 Artistic activities: His panel paintings deal with visual introduction of laws existing between colours and with the expression power of colours.
-Numerous paintings have been posted in domestic and foreign museums.
+Numerous paintings have been posted in national and foreign museums.
 One of his paintings has been awarded in Italy with the International Giorgione Prize.
-For different civic buildings he prepared murals, mosaics, ceramic pictures, stained glass windows.
+For different public buildings he prepared murals, mosaics, ceramic pictures, colored glass windows.
 The documentation of his works made for churches is preserved in Biblioteca Vaticana.
-An important part of his activity consists of colour dynamic environment designs of city centres, townscape compositions, civic buildings, industrial projects, housing estates, living-houses.
+An important part of his activity consists of colour dynamic environment designs of city centres, townscape compositions, public buildings, industrial projects, housing estates, living-houses.
 He was awarded an international first prize for the colour dynamic design of Castle District of Buda.
 The central exhibition of 42th International Fine Art Biennale in Venice has exhibited his 12 high object named Colorium.

 He has been honoured with the Small Cross of the Order of Merit of the Hungarian Republic in 1995 then with its Officer’ Cross in 2007.
 The District XVIII of Budapest has awarded him honorary citizenship in 1996.
 The exhibition depicting his life-work has been opened in 2015 at Esterházy Palace, Pápa.